We get this question a lot: “Can you put affiliate links in recipes?”

 Try a Featured Links Block!
 It lets readers see everything they need in an eye-catching section, so they don’t have to scroll or sift through text.

-Happy with how it looks?
-Save your changes so your readers see all your top recommendations in one easy-to-shop spot!
+When you're happy with how it looks, save your changes so your readers see all your top recommendations in one easy-to-shop spot!

 Best practices for adding affiliate links to your recipe blog